 In 1939, the new field of super-hero comics was a hit with readers, and companies rushed to expand their character lineups.
 All-American Comics debuted The Flash in a new anthology title, FLASH COMICS, cover dated January 1940, but as was customary at the time, first created an “ashcan” cover cobbled together from existing but non-appropriate art.
 This was sent to Washington to secure the trademark for the book, the logo and the character.
 The Flash was obviously based on the Greek/Roman god Hermes/Mercury, swift messenger of the gods, with his winged helmet and winged boots, a man with super-speed, though his origin was meant to be scientific, the result of a lab experiment gone wrong.
 I imagine the original writer, Gardner Fox, came up with the name FLASH, though it could have been editor Sheldon Mayer.
 In any case, it’s a great name for a character, a comic, and a logo.
 First of all, it’s short and punchy, a word that sounds like what it means.
 And what does it mean?
 My dictionary lists 27 definitions, but most of them reflect something that happens quickly, from a flash of light to the intended meaning here, “quick as a flash.”
 A character with super-speed could hardly have a better name.
 Consider the alternatives: SPEEDY sounds patronizing, WHIZ was already in use by Fawcett, WHIZZER did appear later, but all of those developed unfortunate slang meanings.
 SWIFT or SWIFTY, same problems.
 I really can’t think of anything nearly as good as THE FLASH.

-All-American was one of three early companies that merged to form what is now DC Comics.
-With issue 8, August 1940, a new logo and trade dress appeared, reflecting the DC brand, and using some elements from other DC books like DETECTIVE COMICS and ACTION COMICS: the broad band behind with very thick black borders, the circle with a character in it at upper left, and most importantly the word COMICS in an art deco style, which I believe was designed by DC’s early logo master, Ira Schnapp.
-The FLASH on this new logo might also have been designed by him, although it doesn’t quite look like his style to me.
-Then again, the letters are much more regular and even in weight and proportions than the first version, so maybe it was.
+All-American was a sister company to National Comics (DC) and they merged in 1946 to form what is now DC Comics.
+This cover is evidence that the companies shared some design ideas.
+With issue 8, August 1940, a new logo and trade dress appeared, reflecting the DC brand, and using some elements from other DC books like DETECTIVE COMICS and ACTION COMICS: the broad band behind with very thick black borders, the circle with a character in it at upper left, and most importantly the word COMICS in an art deco style.
+The FLASH letters are much more regular and even in weight and proportions than the first version.
 Another important element of the logo has now been added: a very large F. And instead of speed lines, there’s now a rather crude lightning bolt behind.
-That part, and also the wide space between the S and the H both suggest to me things that Ira Schnapp wouldn’t have done, so I’m leaning toward the opinion that it wasn’t by him.
-This logo does a fine job, though, and would remain on the cover for many years.
+That part, and also the wide space between the S and the H rule out any participation from DC logo designer Ira Schnapp in this one, and I don’t think he worked on anything from All-American until after the merge.
+This logo does a fine job, and would remain on the cover for many years.
 The similarity to other DC titles was an added selling point, helping to brand the line.

 The Flash was a hit, and successful enough that, in 1941, DC launched a new title featuring, as it says, ALL-FLASH stories.
 The logo for this one is an attractive brush script.
 Doesn’t really reflect anything about the character, except that it’s leaning well forward and extended horizontally, but the design of the letters is very professional, obviously created by someone with a solid knowledge of show-card title lettering.
 Many logos of the time did a much poorer job.